Cairo Flagpole

-The Cairo Flagpole is the world's tallest flagpole, at tall.
-Located in the New Administrative Capital of Egypt, it was erected on the 26 December 2021.
+New Capital Flagpole is the world's tallest flagpole, at tall.
+Located in the New Capital of Egypt, it was erected on the 26 December 2021.

 The flagpole was constructed by the Gharably Integrated Engineering Company in Egypt.
 It weighs 1,040 tons and flies a 60 x 40 m (197 x 131 ft) flag.
+The flag was manufactured by Creation Arts for Flags and Digital Printing LLC, based in Abu Dhabi, United Arab Emirates.